 For example, long legged doji candlesticks and hanging man candlesticks make up patterns but have different meanings.
 Candlesticks give warnings to breakdowns or breakouts.

 - Short selling doesn’t hurt a company in the short term.
 Shorting is a normal process of buying and selling stocks in the market.
 If the overall sentiment long term becomes bearish and the shorts get their way with keeping price action down then the stock might have a tougher time recovering longer term.

 Using technical analysis when shorting the market gives confirmation to moves.
 Support and resistance play a huge role in trading.
 Shorting the market means you’d want to sell at resistance buy at support.
 This is the opposite of what you hear a lot which is buy at support sell at resistance.

 Not only do candlesticks provide support and resistance but moving average lines do as well.
 The simple moving average formula along with the VWAP trading strategy play a big role; especially when day trading.

 Moving average lines like exponential moving averages play a large role in buying and selling also.
-It’s important that traders know and pay attention to these indicators (try our stock picks service free for 14 days).
+It’s important that traders know and pay attention to these indicators.

 If you need more help, take our day trading course.